Settings Configuration

 Configuration Options: - url: Remote IRIS instance URL (required) - username: Authentication username - password: Authentication password

-- namespace: Target namespace for components - remote_folder: Remote storage folder - package: Package name for components
+- namespace: Target namespace for components - remote_folder: Remote storage folder - package: Package name for components - verify_ssl: Enable/disable SSL verification

 Complete Example